jpmorganchase/salt-ds/.changeset/angry-donuts-enjoy.md

 "@salt-ds/core": patch
 ---

-Fix tooltip overflow, allowing it to flip direction when space is limited
+Allowed Tooltip to flip to any axis when space is limited.
+Previously, it was limited to flipping horizontally.